 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Where the 1960 Mercury Transit Was Seen

-Regions seeing at least some parts of the transit: South/West Europe, South/West Asia, Africa, Much of North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing at least some parts of the transit: Europe, West in Asia, Africa, North America, South America, Pacific, Atlantic, Indian Ocean, Antarctica.